Rowan Big Band to appear at Lee Street Theatre

-When Dr. Ron Turbyfill formed the Rowan Big Band All Stars some sixteen years ago, he freely admits that he wasn’t planning for the future.
+When Dr. Ron Turbyfill formed the Rowan Big Band All Stars ten years ago, he freely admits that he wasn’t planning for the future.

 “I just wanted to create opportunities for my students, my fellow music teachers and musician friends to play and perform for the public,” he says with his characteristic grin.
 What started out to be just for a gig or two has evolved into an eighteen-member big band powerhouse of sound, and it’s coming to the Lee Street Theatre for the first time on Friday, December 16th.